 Make an effort to personalize

 One of the easiest ways to build an ongoing relationship with your customers is to personalize communications where possible.
+You can hire virtual assistant to get a personalized communication with your key customers.
 Focus on your most passionate, high-value customers and reach out to them now and again with personal communications.
 This will make them feel valued and continue to be advocates for your brand.
 This is particularly useful for businesses with a smaller amount of clients.
 Try and keep in touch with your high-value customers’ lives and congratulate them on achievements and milestones.
 This can also be done on a broader scale through email automation on websites such as MailChimp mentioned above.
 These allow you to automatically insert the details of each email recipient into your emails.
 The little things count.

 Host live events